Gitorious-backup/gitorious-docker/README.md

     ./start

-When running Gitorious container under Vagrant you can clone/pull/push from either Vagrant's host system or the guest VM as the Vagrant port forwarding just maps the ports to the same numbers (see Vagrantfile).
+When running Gitorious container under Vagrant you can clone/pull/push from either Vagrant's host system or Vagrant's guest VM.
+The example port configuration (7080 for http, 7022 for ssh, 9418 for git) is also reflected in Vagrant's port mapping which just maps the ports to the same numbers (see Vagrantfile).

 NOTE: when running the container in Vagrant, "host" term used in several places in this documentation refers to Vagrant's guest (which is a host for the Docker